chuang76/website-hugo/content/posts/nebula_p3.md

 ![](https://github.com/chuang76/image/blob/master/08-1.PNG?raw=true)

-If you view the contents of .pcap file with cat command directly, it is not readable.
-Instead, we can use tcpdump -r to view the contents.
+The file capture.pcap is not human-readable if we try to view its contents with cat command.
+Instead, we should use tcpdump -r to view the contents.

 ![](https://github.com/chuang76/image/blob/master/08-2.PNG?raw=true)